It’s that wonderful time of year again: weather cooling down, leaves beginning to change, and the children are all in school (yay!).

 Okay -this picture is a bit deceptive.
 I saved it, thinking something like, Oh, cute!
 A shelf with a bunch of stuff.

-Really, AKA Design lists this layout to show off that adorable burlap banner.
+Really, AKA Design lists this layout to show off that adorable burlap banner that will be a nice touch to your walls for fall decorations.

 Which is cool, because you can hang that sucker anywhere that needs a simple accent.
 And, frankly, the rest would be easy to decorate with as well.